Skip to content

 Home directories are backed up, but other storage areas are probably not.
 So if you are working in another directory, and you are generating unique data, you should copy it to your home directory, or copy it off of the JHPCE cluster.

 For home directory space you are only charged for the actual storage you are using at a rate of $0.35/GB/yr.
 As you add or remove files, your charge will increase or decrease based on your usage.
+Home directory space is already compressed on the storage server, so you won't save any money by compressing your files with tar -czf etc.

 Project Spaces

 Every 12 - 18 months, a new large storage array is purchased for the JHPCE cluster, and allocations for these storage spaces are sold to the various PIs or groups that need storage space.
-As part of the planning process for bringing a new storage array online, we will reach out to all active PIs on the cluster, and surey them for their expected storage needs.
+As part of the planning process for bringing a new storage array online, we will reach out to all active PIs on the cluster, and survey them for their expected storage needs.
 We will then size the new storage array based on those needs.

-As of 2024-05-01, the currect project storage arrays in places are:
+As of 2026-03-19, the currect project storage arrays in places are:

 Storage NameYear Built# of DisksDisk Size# of JBODsUseable SpaceCostCost per TB